jammycakes/dolstagis/readme.md

 About Dolstagis
 ===============

-Dolstagis is a web application framework for ASP.NET MVC inspired at least in part by Python's Django framework.
-It is intended to be a "batteries included" option, ultimately offering out of the box features such as authentication and user management, an admin section, commenting, and much more.
+This repository contains some ideas for a web application framework for ASP.NET MVC, inspired at least in part by Python's Django framework.
+It was originally intended to be a "batteries included" option, ultimately offering out of the box features such as authentication and  user management, an admin section, commenting, and much more.

-There are no releases as yet: this project is currently still in the early stages of development.
+This project has been superseded by [Dolstagis.Web](https://github.com/jammycakes/dolstagis.web), my new ALT.MVC framework.